The lurking Raggie

-It’s been 3 incredible days of running our beach freeway; the massive storm waters have cleared the beach of all the parallel dunes.
+It’s been 3 incredible days of running on our beach freeway; the massive storm waters have cleared the beach of all the parallel dunes.
 The local fishermen have told us a week ago we would not have been able to run the beach as it was one massive soft dune field.
-But our euphoria has been intermittently jarred with little injections of adrenaline, – river crossings.
+Our euphoria has been intermittently jarred with little injections of adrenaline, river crossings.

 The odds against us making it across we adding up,we had a quick midstream discussion as well as a look at the distance to the far bank, then the thought of what might lie lurking deep in the channel seemed to sway the decision , without saying anything we both turned and headed back the way we came, picking up speed as we seemed to sprint to the finish with the odd glance over my shoulder, imagining this massive fin chasing us.
 On reaching the bank again, out of breath and pretending it was a little fun jog, we opted for the 4km run to the bridge and over the Mighty Fish River.